DAM

 GO_REF:0000043

 Summary: This term is defined as "A process in which a symbiont inhibits or disrupts the normal execution of the innate immune response of the host organism, the host's first line of defense against infection."
-Bacteria DO NOT have an innate immune response.
-This term is designed for pathogens/symbionts that infect eukaryotes with immune systems, not for bacteriophages that infect bacteria.
+This is the wrong level of abstraction for T4 Dam.
+The supported mechanism is restriction-modification evasion by phage DNA methylation, not general suppression of an innate immune response.

 Supporting Evidence: